Balsamic Vinegar Tradizionale of Modena is with no doubts one of the Italian most famous and fine product.

 The barrels are located just under the roofs of the old houses and they're left open on the top and covered: you can't imagine the flavours you get when you enter in one of those attics!
 After this process called "travaso" the producers send a sample of it to an authority that will determine if it can be bottled as:

-Every year just 4% of all the barrels can be bottled.
+Every year just 4% of all the vinegar can be bottled.

 A set of woodmade barrels for the production of Balsamic Vinegar Tradizionale of Modena